Different Types of Fishing Lures

 Bucktails

-Bucktail jigs are lures featuring a weighted head and a tail made from deer hair.
-They are known for their versatility and effectiveness across a range of species, including striped bass, redfish, and pike.
-The natural fibers of a bucktail jig move fluidly in water, creating lifelike action.
-Anglers use these lures in both salt and freshwater environments, adjusting their size and color to match the local baitfish and conditions.
+Bucktail jigs have a weighted head and a tail made from deer hair, and they work across an impressive range of species: striped bass, redfish, pike, and others.
+The natural fibers move fluidly in the water in a way that synthetic materials often don’t replicate as convincingly.
+They work in both salt and fresh water, and adjusting size and color to match local baitfish is the key to getting them to produce consistently.

 Jerkbaits

-Jerkbaits are slender, hard-bodied lures that move with a darting or twitching motion.
-This movement imitates injured baitfish and triggers predatory instincts in fish like bass, walleye, and pike.
-Jerkbaits come in floating, suspending, and sinking models, allowing anglers to cover various depths.
-The technique involves a combination of twitches and pauses during the retrieve, making them especially effective in clear or cool water.
+Jerkbaits are slender, hard-bodied lures that move with a darting or twitching motion — imitating injured baitfish and triggering predatory responses from bass, walleye, and pike.
+They come in floating, suspending, and sinking models, giving you coverage at various depths.
+The technique of combining twitches with pauses during the retrieve is particularly effective in clear or cool water, where fish have more time to examine the bait before committing.

 Walk-the-Dog Lures